Classifying Logical Gates in Quantum Codes via Cohomology Operations and Symmetry

 The construction of the manifold then follows the procedure of handle decomposition.
-The boundary maps in the lifted chain complex (Eq.~\eqref{eq:lifted_complex}), which contain the information about how the higher cells are attached to the lower cells, are translated to the recipe of how the higher handles are attached to the lower handles.
-In short, the $X$-stabilizers, qubit, and $Z$-stabilizers will be mapped to a 3-handlebody, 4-handlebody, and 5-handlebody respectively.
-The detailed handlebodies can be found in Ref.~\cite{freedman:2020_manifold_from_code}.
-After attaching the handlebodies up to 5-handlebody, one obtains a manifold $M$ with boundary $\partial M$.
+The boundary maps in the lifted chain complex (Eq.~\eqref{eq:lifted_complex}), which contain the information about how the higher cells are attached to the lower cells, are translated to the recipe of how the higher dressed handles are attached to the lower dressed handles.
+Here, the dressed handle is actually a handle-body which is itself composed of handles of the same and lower dimensions.
+In short, the $X$-stabilizers, qubit, and $Z$-stabilizers will be mapped to a dressed 3-handle, dressed 4-handle, and dressed 5-handle respectively.
+The details of the dressed handles can be found in Refs.~\cite{freedman:2020_manifold_from_code, zhu2025topological, guemard2025lifting}.
+After attaching the dressed 3-, 4- and 5-handles to form a 5-handlebody, one obtains a manifold $M$ with boundary $\partial M$.
 Now applying a doubling of the manifold $M$ according to Poincar\'e duality by attaching the two identical copies of $M$ together along the common boundary $\partial M$, one can obtain a closed 11-manifold $\mathcal{M}=D(M)$, where $D$ represents the doubling.
 More generally, one can obtain an $(2j+3)$-manifold using such a construction if placing qubits on $j$-cells for $j \ge 4$.